Inspirational Film Inspires Thomas Kinkade Studios Painting

 “It is an honor to have our film associated with an artist whose work consistently reflects belief in home, family, and hope in a time so callous and cynical in its social, political, and artistic expression,” says writer/director Andrew William Librizzi.

-After the unfinished work sat dormant in the Kinkade vault for some time, Thomas Kinkade’s brother, Patrick Kinkade, wished to see his brother’s vision to completion.
-Patrick, who now serves as the Thomas Kinkade Company’s Chief Creative Officer, encouraged his son (and Thomas’s nephew), Zachary Thomas Kinkade, to consider completing the original idea.
+After the unfinished work sat dormant in the Kinkade vault for some time, Thomas Kinkade Studios brother, Patrick Kinkade, wished to see his brother’s vision to completion.
+Patrick, who now serves as the Thomas Kinkade Studios Chief Creative Officer, encouraged his son (and Thomas’s nephew), Zachary Thomas Kinkade, to consider completing the original idea.
 Zachary, now continuing the Kinkade legacy as a resident artist at the Company, was inspired to explore Thom’s original concept and paint a new impression of the film’s story.

-About The Thomas Kinkade Company and Art Brand Studios
+About The Thomas Kinkade Studios and Art Brand Studios

-The Thomas Kinkade Company is owned by Art Brand Studios, a fine art publishing company.
+The Thomas Kinkade Studios is owned by Art Brand Studios, a fine art publishing company.
 Art Brand Studios distributes art and related collectibles through a network of authorized dealers and strategic relationships.
 The company’s primary products are canvas and paper reproductions that feature peaceful and inspiring themes.
-For additional information on the Thomas Kinkade Company visit www.thomaskinkade.com.
+For additional information on the Thomas Kinkade Studios visit www.dev-thomaskinkade.emberlyapps.com.

 About Beyond the Farthest Star